saucelabs/sauce-docs/docs/mobile-apps/features/audio-capture.md

 :::note Limitations

 - Android TalkBack is ONLY supported on Private devices, reach out to our Support Team or your Sauce Labs representative to get this configured.
-- Audio live streaming is not supported on automated tests.
+- Audio Live Streaming is not supported on automated tests.
-- Audio Streaming is supported on iOS/iPadOS 13.2 and above.
+- Audio Live Streaming is supported on iOS/iPadOS 13.2 and above.
-- Audio Streaming is supported on Android 10 and above.
+- Audio Live Streaming is supported on Android 10 and above.
-- When Audio Streaming is enabled, we are not attaching the audio to the test results after the session ends on Android 12 and below.
+- When Audio Live Streaming is enabled, we are not attaching the audio to the test results after the session ends on Android 12 and below.
 - Website testing is not yet available on Android.

 :::